-What began in our dining room with a well appointed art cart, is now a complete stand-alone schoolhouse designed for children.
+What began in our dining room with a well-appointed art cart, is now a stand-alone schoolhouse designed with nature and community in mind.
 The interior space is filled Montessori materials, books, learning games, and all the craft and tinkering supplies one could wish for.
-Our back yard is home to chickens, bunnies, a growing garden, and access to a spring fed pond.
+Our backyard is home to chickens, bunnies, a growing garden, and access to a spring fed pond.

 Yes.
 Dandelion is endorsed and insured.
 We are also in line with NC state law and encourage you to learn more about the autonomy that opening your own homeschool creates for your family.
 Keep in mind that institutional places of education weren’t normal generations ago either.
 Compulsory schooling is a relatively new experiment too and we believe collaborative education is an ideal alternative.

 We've wrapped up our second year and are excited to share another year of learning together in our new space.